onnx/models/vision/super_resolution/super_resolution_cnn_2016/README.md

 ### Output
 The model outputs a multidimensional array of pixels that are upscaled.
 Output shape is [batch_size,1,672,672].
+The second dimension is one because only the (Y) intensity channel was passed into the super resolution model and upscaled.

 ### Postprocessing
 Postprocessing involves converting the array of pixels into an image that is scaled to a higher resolution.
-The ‘YCbCr’ colors are then merged and reconstructed into the final output image.
+The color channels (Cb, Cr) are also scaled to a higher resolution using bicubic interpolation.
+Then the color channels are combined and converted back to RGB format, producing the final output image.

     final_img = Image.merge(
     "YCbCr", [